Spy Kids 2: The Island of Lost Dreams: Critical response

 On Rotten Tomatoes, Spy Kids 2: The Island of Lost Dreams has a 75% approval score based on 136 reviews and an average rating of 6.6/10.
 The site's critical consensus reads: "Though the concept is no longer fresh, Spy Kids 2 is still an agreeable and energetic romp".
 Metacritic reports a 66 out of 100 rating based on reviews from 29 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Roger Ebert gave the film 3 out of 4 stars and commented: "With Spy Kids 2: The Island of Lost Dreams, the Spy Kids franchise establishes itself as a durable part of the movie landscape: a James Bond series for kids".
 Kenneth Turan of the New York Times gave it 4 out of 5 stars said: "The movie is a gaudy, noisy thrill ride -- hyperactive, slightly out of control and full of kinetic, mischievous charm".
 Lisa Schwarzbaum of Entertainment Weekly wrote: "The antics are a tad more frantic, and the gizmos work overtime, as if ...
 Robert Rodriguez felt the hot breath of el diablo on his neck.
 On the other hand, the inventiveness is still superior and the network of fiends [sic] and family is extended".
 Michael Wilmington of Metro mix Chicago, noting how Rodriguez borrows many elements from television and earlier films, stated that "Rodriguez recycles and refurbishes all these old movie bits with the opportunistic energy of a man looting his old attic toy chest -- but he also puts some personal feeling into the movie.
 This is a film about families staying together, children asserting themselves and even, to some degree, Latino power".

-Other media

 Sequels

-It was followed up in 2003 by a third film in the series, Spy Kids 3-D: Game Over, and in 2011 by a fourth film, Spy Kids: All the Time in the World.
+It was followed up in 2003 by a third film in the series, Spy Kids 3-D: Game Over, in 2011 by a fourth film, Spy Kids: All the Time in the World, and in 2023 by a fifth film, Spy Kids: Armageddon.